Japan Inc tightens wage purse strings as coronavirus clouds gather

 Koya Miyamae, a senior economist at SMBC Nikko Securities said: “Companies are turning cautious about base pay hikes as the new virus outbreak will exacerbate declines in profits.”

-“As the virus outbreak deepens, labor unions are also losing momentum towards base pay hikes, and both manufacturers and non-manufacturers become half-hearted about wage hikes.”
+“As the virus outbreak deepens, labour unions are also losing momentum towards base pay hikes, and both manufacturers and non-manufacturers become half-hearted about wage hikes.”

 With the economy already teetering on the brink of a recession, however, Japanese firms have become wary about wage hikes committing them to higher fixed costs.